Alex-osayi/finalCapstone/Movie Recommendation System README.md

 ## Usage
 Once you have installed the Movie Recommendation System, you can run it by executing the following command:

+## Dependencies
+The Movie Recommendation System relies on the following dependencies:

+spaCy: Python library for natural language processing.

 ## Contribution
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.